-ESG Committee

-Our ESG Committee will be launched in 2024.
-It will be chaired by our CEO and responsible for overseeing the delivery of our sustainability strategy and 2035 targets.
-The committee will meet quarterly and comprise key members of our leadership team, including our Chief Finance Officer, Chief Operating Officer, Purchasing Director, Ethical Manager, Head of People, General WH Manager, H&S Manager, and Head of Marketing.
-To support the core committee team, all other managers will be tasked to ensure our Ethical policies and procedures are upheld on a day-to-day basis.

-The following diagram is the structure of decision making in regards to the CSR/ESG of Beeswift Ltd.
+ESG Committee Owner Our ESG Committee will be launched in 2024.
+It will be chaired by our CEO and responsible for overseeing the Meets with the board of Directors delivery of our sustainability strategy and 2035 targets. twice a year The committee will meet quarterly and comprise key members of our leadership team, including our Chief Finance Officer, Chief Operating Officer, Purchasing Director, Ethical Manager, Head of People, General WH Manager, H&S Manager, and Head of Marketing.
+To support the core committee team, all other managers Board of Directors/ will be tasked to ensure our Ethical policies and procedures are upheld on a day-to-day basis.
+Shareholders The following diagram is the structure of decision Meets twice a year making in regards to the CSR/ESG of Beeswift Ltd. ESG Committee Responsible for proposing and Senior Leadership delivering the company's strategy.
+Chief Officers Team Meet Quarterly Sets long term strategy and Responsible for managing day-to-day responsible for long-term success of activities, operations and resources, Beeswift Ltd as well as achieve sustainability goals.

-sustainability goals.